 Nerbio iTOF consists of a rechargeable, Bluetooth connected stimulator device, and a mobile device app that connects to and manages multiple stimulators.
 This combination allows precise, automated quantitative monitoring of the level of neuromuscular blocking.
 For Covid-19 patients, wireless control improves caregiver safety while maintaining a high level of patient care.

 We are transforming smartphones and tablets into medical devices with high accuracy, reliability, and availability—while allowing easy patient-specific calibration and automation and improving healthcare worker safety.
-HIPPA compliant AI-assisted data analysis and automated reporting help physicians improve patient care.
+HIPAA compliant AI-assisted data analysis and automated reporting help physicians improve patient care.

 The patent-pending Nerbio™ iTOF consists of a nerve stimulation device and a twitch-sensing accelerometer wirelessly connected to a smartphone or tablet.
 Stimulation data transmit to one or more connected devices that precisely quantizes the stimulation results while providing full control of settings, calibrations, and alerts to manage the anesthetized patient.